pappasam/vim-filetype-formatter/README.md

 2. Writes to standard output.
 3. Is in your `$PATH`.

-**Vim Filetype Formatter uses code formatters; it does not install them.**

-Requires:

-- A recent version of Neovim or Vim 8.
+Requires Bash and a recent version of Vim or Neovim.
-- Bash

 ## Differentiating Features